 Throughout this 30+ years of experience, I’ve gained a lot of insight, figured out some time savers, and learned that there’s always more to learn.
 Technology has changed the way we as a society handle our money and the internet is both wonderous and terrifying when it comes to banking and making financial transactions.
 Remember the days of reviewing a paper statement and reconciling the transactions you had recorded in your checkbook register by hand?
 What about double-checking the charges on your credit card statements?
 I do, painfully.
 Nowadays, I use a basic personal finance management software program to record, capture, and reconcile the transactions for all of our accounts which can bring its own set of challenges.

-Even so, now you have a better understanding as to why I’m writing on this topic.
+Even so, you now have a better understanding as to why I’m writing on this topic.
 Typical articles on this subject will include recommendations for budgeting, having an emergency fund, living below your means, and so forth.
-While my tips offer no budgeting or money management advice, I do think that you’ll find them to be practical ways for avoiding financial ruin quite useful.
+While my tips offer no budgeting or money management advice, I do think that you’ll find these practical ways for avoiding financial ruin quite useful.

 Tip #1 – Organize, Organize, Organize